Malcolm Blight: Geelong Football Club senior coach (1989–1994): High-Voltage Football, September Disappointment

 One of the strangest incidents as a coach of Geelong was his extroverted decision to stand on a metal box to watch the game against the West Coast Eagles in Perth.
 His excitement of "seeing the game at ground level", was an attempt to get back to basics and some nostalgia.

-Blight coached Geelong Football Club from 1989-1994 to a total of 145 games with 89 wins and 56 losses with a winning percentage of 61 percent.
+Blight coached Geelong Football Club from 1989 to 1994 to a total of 145 games with 89 wins and 56 losses with a winning percentage of 61 percent.

-Adelaide Football Club senior coach (1997-1999) : Premiership success
+Adelaide Football Club senior coach (1997–1999) : Premiership success

 Blight's then made his arrival at the Crows at the end of the 1996 season, when he replaced Robert Shaw as senior coach of Adelaide Football Club.
 This was marked with dramatic effect, with the delisting of four ageing club stalwarts Tony McGuinness, Chris McDermott, Andrew Jarman and Greg Anderson.
-This attracted great criticism at the time, but Blight was vindicated, when Adelaide Football Club under Blight won the AFL premiership in 1997, and again in 1998 for the second consecutive year in a row.
+This attracted great criticism at the time, but Blight was vindicated, when Adelaide Football Club under Blight won the AFL premiership in 1997, and again in 1998 for the second consecutive year.
 Blight resigned as Adelaide Football Club senior coach at the end of the 1999 season after an unsuccessful year finishing 13th.
 In 74 games under Blight, Adelaide won 41 games and 33 losses bringing a winning percentage to 55 percent.
 But he will always be remembered for his finals record with seven wins from eight games for two premierships To commemorate his legacy as Adelaide's first premiership coach, the club named their annual best and fairest award the Malcolm Blight Medal.
 Blight was once again replaced by Gary Ayres, this time as Adelaide Football Club senior coach.